 Eric has officiated lacrosse, at all levels from Youth to International, for over 40 years.
 He is and has been active in lacrosse in many capacities and has help form and supported a number of lacrosse organizations.
 He is currently the Secretary of the Georgia Lacrosse Foundation, Chief Official and Director of the SouthEastern Lacrosse Conference, a Director of Wheelchair Lacrosse USA, a Coordinator of Officials and assigner for a number of College Lacrosse Conferences in the Southeast.
-He has served as a Director for US Lacrosse, the GHSA, the District 5 Collegiate Assigner for the United State Intercollegiate Lacrosse Association, Chair of the US Lacrosse Rules Committee and a member of both the National Federation of High School (NFHS) and the Federation of International Lacrosse.
+He has served as a Director for US Lacrosse, the GHSA, the District 5 Collegiate Assigner for the United State Intercollegiate Lacrosse Association, he previously served as chair of the US Lacrosse Rules Committee and was a member of both the National Federation of High School (NFHS) and the Federation of International Lacrosse.
 (FIL) rules committees.
 He has been inducted into the Georgia Lacrosse Hall of Fame and South Florida Lacrosse Hall of Fame.

 Stuart got started as a lacrosse official through coaching.
 In 2005, he was “volunteered” to be the assistant coach for the East Coweta HS club team.
 After coaching for a year he attended an officials training class for the sole purpose of getting to know the game better.
 After he finished the training class, the instructor, Bob Jackson, asked, “So, when are you going to start ref’ing?”
 Stuart started officiating with GLOA in the fall of 2006, and has been an assignor since 2009.
 Stuart has attended a U.S. Lacrosse LAREDO 3, and is a college official with NILOA.
 He has officiated multiple playoff games and has had the privilege of officiating several Georgia High School state finals.
 In addition to officiating and assigning, Stuart is one of the U.S. Lacrosse certified trainers/observers in Georgia.